Highlights of 2015

 November 14, 2015: Organized “Palestine Calling: A Launch Party to Amplify the Cultural Boycott of Israel in NYC,” where nearly 400 New Yorkers packed the Verso Books Loft in DUMBO, Brooklyn, to capacity (photos).
-The event featured rousing musical performances by eclectic artists, including oud virtuoso Simon Shaheen, Suhel and Tamer Nafar of the Palestinian hip hop group DAM, Brooklyn vocalist and composer Tamar-kali, Sonny Singh of Red Baraat, and Daro Behroozi of Lucky Chops.
+The event featured rousing musical performances by eclectic artists, including oud virtuoso Simon Shaheen, Suhel and Tamer Nafar of the Palestinian hip hop group DAM, Brooklyn vocalist and composer Tamar-kali, and Sonny Singh of Red Baraat.
 Eighty-eight artists and cultural workers at the event signed on to a New York City-focused pledge of support for the cultural boycott of Israel.

 November 17, 2015: Released a video featuring eight leading artists stating “I endorse the cultural boycott of Israel.”
 The artists include Tony-nominated stage and television actress Kathleen Chalfant; musician Roger Waters, a founding member of Pink Floyd; musicians Kyp Malone and Tunde Adebimpe of TV on the Radio; musicians Kool A.D. and Tamar-kali; artist and author of Drawing Blood, Molly Crabapple; and visual artist Swoon.
 The Amplify Palestine event, video and pledge have received extensive coverage in local, national and international media.